 What Is a CLUE Report and Why Does It Matter?

-A CLUE report (Comprehensive Loss Underwriting Exchange) is a database maintained by LexisNexis that tracks insurance claims history for both individuals and properties.
-When you apply for homeowners insurance, your insurer pulls this report to evaluate the risk of covering your home — and it can directly influence whether you're approved and what premium you'll pay.
+A CLUE report (Comprehensive Loss Underwriting Exchange) is a database maintained by LexisNexis Risk Solutions that tracks insurance claims history for both individuals and properties.
+When you apply for homeowners insurance, your insurer pulls this report to evaluate the risk of covering your home, and it can directly influence whether you're approved and what premium you'll pay.

 The CLUE database collects up to seven years of home insurance and personal property claims, recording everything from water damage and fire events to theft and weather-related losses.
-Major insurers like Allstate, Progressive, and Geico all participate in and contribute to the CLUE database, making it one of the most widely used underwriting tools in the industry.
+According to LexisNexis, its property loss history reports pull from claims data provided by more than 90% of insurers that write homeowners coverage, making it one of the most widely used underwriting tools in the industry.

 What Information Appears on a CLUE Report?